 There will be a red body washer on the bottom of the tap bonnet – check this for wear and replace it with a new one if needed.
 The tap spindle can be unscrewed from the tap bonnet by hand.
 Pull the tap valve out and have a look at it.
 If your tap is leaking, this is one of the parts that you should replace with a new one.
 Replace any rubber seal that looks worn out also.
 You can slip the new tap valve into the bottom of the reassembled spindle and bonnet assembly.

 Insert the assembly back in, and tighten it.
 Put the spring-loaded flange and handle back on.
 Turn the mains back on as well, and test the shower out.

 Don’t panic if the shower is still leaking.
-The problem may be within the shower arm or head itself.
+The problem may be within the shower arm or the head itself.
 You can get this free by using an adjustable wrench or shifter on the bolt at the base of the shower arm.
 If the leak is coming from the base, wrap up the exposed thread with plumbing tape and look inside the base of the shower handle for a black O ring.
-If it is worn, replace it and screw the handle back on tightly with the shifter.
-Those are our steps to fix your leaky tap!
+Those are our steps to fix your leaking shower tap!

 Confused?
 Don’t fret.
 Apex Plumbing is here to help.